hariscats/event-hub-replication/README.md

 # event-hub-replication
-Replicating events for DR using Stream Analytics
+Replicating events across Event Hubs in different regions for DR using Stream Analytics